A general model of hierarchical fractal scale-free networks: Model

 The most distinct advantage of this model is that a generator $G$ can be chosen arbitrarily (within the three conditions) and thus a wide variety of hierarchical FSFNs are produced by this model, whereas previous models for FSFNs based on inverse renormalization procedure either fix $G$ or limit the structural freedom of $G$ to a narrow range.
-Therefore, the present model is able to construct FSFNs proposed by previous models \cite{Rozenfeld07a,Song06,Zhang09,Pan10,Hu85}.
-For example, the $(u,v)$-flower \cite{Rozenfeld07a} is reproduced by choosing a generator $G$ of a cycle with $u+v$ nodes as shown in figure \ref{fig1}(b).
-If we start with a star graph with $4$ leaves as the initial graph $\mathcal{G}_{0}$ instead of an edge and employ a generator consisting of two connected star graphs with $z$ leaves as shown in figure \ref{fig1}(c), we obtain the Song-Havlin-Makse (SHM) model \cite{Song06}.
-Neglecting the condition (2) for $G$, our model gives hierarchical scale-free networks with the small-world property such as a network modeled by \cite{Dorogovtsev02}.
+Therefore, the present model is able to construct FSFNs proposed by previous models \cite{Rozenfeld07a,Song06,Zhang09,Pan10,Hu85,Zhang11b,Gao21}.
+For example, the $(u,v)$-flower \cite{Rozenfeld07a} is reproduced by choosing a generator $G$ of a cycle with $u+v$ nodes as shown in Fig~\ref{fig1}B. If we start with a star graph with $4$ leaves as the initial graph $\mathcal{G}_{0}$ instead of an edge and employ a generator consisting of two connected star graphs with $z$ leaves as shown in Fig~\ref{fig1}C, we obtain the Song-Havlin-Makse (SHM) model \cite{Song06}.
+Furthermore, by using a generator with the different number of edges connecting the root nodes in Fig~\ref{fig1}C, we can generate the fractal scale-free tree proposed by \cite{Zhang11b,Gao21}.